dossalab/Conic/README.md

 # Conic - robot arm firmware (WIP)

-This firmware should allow robotic arm to perform basic movements, controlled by UART from PC (or from external remote, may be?)
-This thing is by-design cross-platform, and targeted to 32-bit cortex-m microcontrollers like NRF52 or STM32, hence provide some sort of compability to old AVRs.
+Project aims to create robotic arm that can perform operations, controlled from PC, tablet or Raspberry Pi.
+This is a firmware - heart of the system, code that runs on low-power embedded controller inside the robot.
+It is by-design cross-platform, and targeted to 32-bit cortex-m microcontrollers like NRF52 or STM32, yet provide some sort of compability to old AVRs (Arduino).

 ## Abstract

-For now we lean tovards Arduino UNO R3 connected to a PC with a small python utility controlling it.
+Hardware used inside the robot is based on STM32 blue pill (STM32F103).
+We use library called libconic to control device - library can be binded to any high-level language.
+We use python in examples and lean towards control center based on WPF or Unity (.NET / C#).
 Open questions are:
 + How to position arm?
-WASD or mouse or via blind coordinates?
+WASD or mouse or coordinates?
 + Servos need some sort of torque protection, espesially on claw.
 We anyway need some sort of custom shield / board to implement at least current sensing.
 Is it better to design a shield for a more modern board with wireless MCU like NRF52 / ESP32?

 ## Building the firmware